-Both literacy and numeracy are considered essential skills for operational staff.
+Literacy is considered an essential skills for operational staff.
 The requirement to maintain technical knowledge through reading and understanding of technical bulletins and training manuals is essential in maintaining operational competency.
 This enables them to maintain their competency and ultimately to be able to work safely in a dangerous environment.

 We no longer require evidence of formal qualification, professional qualifications and/or literacy certification.
 The assessments standard is equivalent to a Grade C GCSE equivalent.

-If you pass the initial selection tests and role related tests, you will be invited to an interview, this may be held on the same day.
-The purpose of the interview is for you to give us real examples of your experience.
-Please take time to read the behaviours as these are used to help us assess if you have the potential to become a firefighter.
+If you pass the initial selection tests and role related tests, you will be invited to an interview, this will be held either at the station you have applied to join or within one of our local Group offices.
+The purpose of the interview is for you to give us real examples of your experience, provide the opportunity for you to provide your strengths and demonstrate the potential you have to become an on call firefighter.

 Once you are through that stage we will need you to undertake a medical.
 The medical carried out by the Fire and Rescue Service medical adviser to assess your general level of health, including weight, blood pressure and lung function.
 Candidates will also have a hearing test, an eyesight test.